How to Become an Event Planner (Step-by-Step Guide for Beginners)

 - Apply soft skills like communication, negotiation, leadership, and problem-solving — often the difference between a stressful event and a successful one.

-Skills required to become an event planner
+Skills you need to become a successful event planner

 The good news?
 If you enjoy organizing, helping people, and bringing ideas to life, you already have the foundation.